Achievements

 They were looking for a building that could be used as a school for young girls who would otherwise have dropped out of school after having babies in their teens.
 It was felt that if a location could be found where the girls could continue their education away from the main school, they may be willing to remain engaged with the education system.

 As it happened, the building was already owned by the Derby Senior High School and so began a very productive relationship between the school and the Boab Network.
-After many discussions with school personnel and community elders, the building was extensively renovated by Boab Network volunteers, John and Keith, during a long hot summer in Derby and the house was redeveloped as a centre for teen mums where they could continue their education whilst accessing services provided to themselves and their babies by a range of community services in the fields of health and education.
+After many discussions with school personnel and community elders, the building was extensively renovated by Boab Network volunteers, John and Keith, during a long hot summer in Derby and the house was redeveloped as a centre for teen mums where they could continue their education whilst accessing services provided to them and their babies by a range of community services in the fields of health and education.

 There were many unique features of the Ashley St Centre including the coordination of services to come to the clients instead of relying on the young mums to come to them.
 This maximised positive outcomes for the mothers and their babies.